How are homeowners insurance rates determined?

 insurance provider they will be able to indicate that you have filed claims in the

-past and that will cause your rate to increase.
+past and that will cause your rate to increase. - Bundling other insurance from the same company.

 Bundling your insurance policies from the same insurance company not only is